Optimizing Ollama VRAM Settings for Using Local LLM on macOS (Fine-tuning: 2)

 Conclusion

-Check the context size and lower it.
+Check the context length and lower it.

 By setting “Size of context window” in Dify or Continue to a sufficiently small value, you can solve this problem.
 Don’t set a number just because the model supports it or for future use; instead, use the default value (2048) or 4096 and test chatting with a small number of words.
 If you get a response as you expect, congrats, the issue is resolved.